masoudk/AsiteDesign/README.md

-# EDesign
+# AsiteDesign

-EDesign repository combines the [PyRosetta](http://www.pyrosetta.org/) modules with enhanced sampling thecqniques to design both the catalytic and non-ctalytic residues in  given active sites.
+AsiteDesign repository combines the [PyRosetta](http://www.pyrosetta.org/) modules with enhanced sampling thecqniques to design both the catalytic and non-ctalytic residues in  given active sites.

 ## Installation